pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 First, we have to put our class in a package because a module cannot use the default package (you cannot export an *unnamed* package).

-So let's  use the package com.example.programming:
+So let's  use the package `com.example.programming`:
 ```java
 package com.example.programming;
 import java.util.Random;